 When Calonne announced this to the Assembly of Notables that he had convoked (February 1787), he was greeted with howls of anger from the privileged.
-An anger which was not directed at the scandalous policies of Calonne, but which instead was let loose at the idea of seeing them stopped for the simple reason that it was no longer possible to carry on with them.
-Calonne fell, but his successors were obliged to resume his policies of increasing the burden on the privileged, who ended up convincing themselves that the monarchy no longer had the means to continue to guarantee them the exploitation of the country in the same proportion as formerly.
+An anger which was not aimed at the scandalous policies of Calonne, but rather let loose at the very idea of seeing them stopped for the simple reason that it was no longer possible to continue them.
+Calonne fell, but his successors were obliged to resume his policies of increasing the burden on the privileged, who became convinced that the monarchy no longer had the means to continue to guarantee them the exploitation of the country to the same extent as before.
 They thus revolted against the monarchy itself.
-Incredible, but true: the nobility, the clergy, the Parlements, the totality of the privileged, whose position was already undermined to the core and which only held steady at all thanks to the support of the royalty, united themselves into a coalition in order to saw off the branch that they were sitting on.
-Such is the degree to which a doomed class, which has lost all reason to exist, can be blind and driven by its own greed to do everything in order to bring about its own fall.
+Incredible, but true: the nobility, the clergy, the Parlements, the whole privileged stratum, whose position was already undermined to the core and which only held steady at all thanks to the support of the royalty, united themselves into a coalition in order to saw off the branch that they were sitting on.
+Such is the degree to which a doomed class, which has lost all reason to exist, can be blinded and driven by its own greed to do everything to bring about its own fall.

-The privileged had not the slightest idea of the upheavals in the relations of forces within society; they believed that everything was as it had been in the past, at the time when they had defied the kings and the Third Estate: so much so that they vehemently protested the convocation of the Estates-General on the model of 1614.
+The privileged had not the slightest idea of the changes in the balance of power within society; they believed that everything was as it had been in the past, at the time when they had defied the kings and the Third Estate: so much so that they agitated for the convocation of the Estates-General on the model of 1614.
 While they only stayed afloat thanks to the monarchy, they pretended now once more to preserve their privileges, their exploitation, by resorting to their own strength.
-At the very moment when, faced with a great menace, they should have held together, a mutiny exploded in their midst for the division of the loot!
+At the very moment when, faced with a great menace, they should have held fast, a mutiny broke out in their midst for the division of the loot!